marvinse/webcomponents/README.md

     </div>
   </div>
   ```
-2. We have conflict with styles, we are always afraid if someone adds some style and overwrites ours
+2. We have conflict with styles, we are always afraid if someone adds some style and overwrites ours css
   ```css
     h1{
       color:red;